WeiWANG0608/Active8/README.md

 In wifimesh2.cc
 Now the code can work, however the simulation result seems ok.
 Need to add poisson process of packet size.

+In wifimesh3.cc
+Now the code can generate poisson traffic, the packet size follows poisson distribution with mean=1024 bytes.
+We can increase the load by increasing the number of packet arriving per second with “”